ibm-cloud-docs/ContinuousDelivery/devsecops-inventory.md

 ```
 {: codeblock}

-2. Conclude a deployment - moving `target-latest` tag to the same commit as `pipeline-run-id` tag as a conclusion of deployment.
+2. Conclude a deployment by moving the `target-latest` tag to the same commit as the `pipeline-run-id` tag.

 ```
 conclude () {